Sunshinesheep/OpenBehavior-doc/docs/source/obspec.md

 # OBSpec: Full Formal Semantics

-OBSpec (OpenBehavior Specification) is a unified language for specifying both **Intent Oracles** and **Safety Oracles**.
+OBSpec (OpenBehavior Specification) is a unified language for specifying both **Behavioral Oracles** and **Safety Oracles**.
 It is built upon Signal Temporal Logic (STL) with extensions for autonomous driving behavior analysis.

 ---